 In addition to the fatigued truck driver who caused the accident, there are times when the driver’s employer may also be held responsible for the accident under a theory of vicarious liability.
 The company may have been negligent in their hiring or supervising of the driver.
 It may also be liable for encouraging drivers to drive while fatigued in order to meet deadlines or earn bonuses.

-If you were injured in an accident with a truck, or someone you love was killed in such an accident, contact our personal injury attorneys at CPM Injury Law, P.C.
+If you were injured in an accident with an 18 wheeler, or someone you love was killed in such an accident, contact our personal injury attorneys at CPM Injury Law, P.C.
 We offer a free consultation.